top of page

 A diagnosis of Catatonia does not require that all of the symptoms are exhibited by the patient.
 In fact, a diagnosis is typically made if three or more diagnostic symptoms are identified.
 The symptoms may wax and wane making a diagnosis difficult.

 It's important to recognize that Catatonia has many expressions with certain symptoms commonly associated with each expression.
-Retarded (Akinetic) Catatonia involves immobility and stupor.
+Stuporous or Akinetic Catatonia involves immobility and stupor.
 Excited Catatonia involves delirium, disorientation and confusion.
-Agitated Catatonia is typically seen in patients with autism or developmental disorders and may involve self-injurious or unprovoked aggressive behavior.
-Malignant Catatonia has autonomic instability and may be brought on by certain medications.
-Catatonia may also be associated with anti-NMDA receptor encephalitis or COVID-19.
+Agitated Catatonia (a form of excited catatonia) is typically seen in patients with autism or developmental disorders and may involve self-injurious or unprovoked aggressive behavior.

 Click here for a description of the different expressions of Catatonia.